Reactive-Network/reactive-bounties/README.md

 ## Judging Criteria

 - The best application in each Reactive Smart Contract bounty will be awarded a specified amount of PRQ tokens equivalent to 400 or 600 USDT, depending on the bounty type you pick.
 One participant / team (authentified by an email and an Ethereum address) is only eligible for 2 Reactive Smart Contract bounties.
 - The best application in the Reactive dApp category will be awarded the amount of PRQ tokens equivalent to 1200 USDT.
-Participants can win the Reactive dApp bounty without winning the Reactive Smart Contract bounty, and it is possible to win both.
+Participants can win the Reactive dApp bounty without winning the Reactive Smart Contract bounty, and it is possible to win the dApp bounty and up to 2 RSC bounties for one participant / team.
 - A jury of PARSIQ team members will subjectively determine the best submission.
 The decision will be explained in the winner announcement.
 - The bounties are intentionally described in a brief and general manner, aiming to encourage participants to develop their own original features and solutions.